Skip To Main Content

 Introduce program specific ethics modules

 Undergraduate scholarships have increased significantly in the last five years.
-The department will continue to increase those scholarships and recruit diverse and high quality students to the program by communicating exciting opportunities in many areas of mechanical engineering, and by providing long-term scholarships that carry through to students’ graduation.
+The department will continue to increase those scholarships and recruit high quality students to the program by communicating exciting opportunities in many areas of mechanical engineering, and by providing long-term scholarships that carry through to students’ graduation.

 Laboratories provide students with ‘hands-on’ experience of instrumentation, manufacturing, systems and control, fluids, and heat transfer.
 The Zachry Engineering Education Complex has allowed for significant improvements and modernization of laboratory facilities and equipment.
 The department continues to improve the curriculum in undergraduate laboratories revolving around new and modern equipment and contemporary needs of graduating mechanical engineering undergraduates.
 The department is also updating the undergraduate curriculum and streamlining courses to enhance the undergraduate experience.
 The goal is to lead the nation in such efforts to modernize and enhance the mechanical engineering curriculum.
 Recently, an elective course focused on entrepreneurship and another focused on innovation mindset were introduced in both the undergraduate and graduate curriculum.